rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 #### Gnome Core Apps

- Several of the the 28 `Core Apps` are installed by Ubuntu by default and are worth looking at.
+ Several of the the 28 `Core Apps` are installed in Ubuntu by default and are worth looking at.
 Here are descriptions of five that I find useful in day to day work.

 ----------------------------------------------------------------